spm/spm-docs/docs/development/ssh_authentication.md

-# Key generation for Linux users
+# SSH key generation for authentication

 You must generate a key to be able to clone and work with the SPM repository.
 To do this, in your GitHub account go to “**Organizations**” and then in the left panel press “**SSH and GPG keys**”.
 In “**SSH keys**”, press the green button “**New SSH key**”